(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Tenant Placement and Management

-A manager markets and shows the unit, takes applications, and screens potential tenants.
-They also run background, credit, and reference checks before selecting a tenant.
+A manager will market and show the unit, take applications, and screens potential tenants.
+They'll also run background, credit, and reference checks before selecting a tenant.

 Depending on the property manager and contract, this is done for a flat fee, or it's based on some portion of the monthly rent.
 Many managers charge a full month's rent to place a tenant.

 Property managers respond to tenant complaints and repair requests.